MichalOpoka/ecfr/cfr/title-18-Conservation-Power-Water-Resources/chapter-XIII-Tennessee-Valley-Authority/part-1304-Approval-Construction-Tennessee-River-System-Regulation-Structures-Other-Alterations/subpart-B-Regulation-Floating-Cabins/section-1304.101.md

 (b) Owners of floating cabins are required to register the floating cabin with TVA by January 10, 2022.
 Floating cabin owners shall include the following information with their registration: Clear and current photographs of the structure; a drawing or drawings showing in reasonable detail the size and shape of the floating cabin (length, width, and height) and attached structures, such as decks or slips (length, width, and height); and a completed and signed TVA registration form.
 The completed TVA registration form shall include the mailing and contact information of the owner(s); the TVA permit or TVA-issued numbers (when applicable); the mooring location of the floating cabin; how the floating cabin is moored; how electrical service is provided; how wastewater and sewage are managed; and an owner's signature.

-(c) All floating cabins shall comply with the rules contained in this part and make application for a section 26a permit by October 1, 2024.
+(c) All floating cabins shall comply with the rules contained in this part and make application for a section 26a permit by October 1, 2029.
+TVA may, at its sole discretion, deny an initial application for a floating cabin submitted after this date.
+Unpermitted structures are subject to the removal provisions of this part and section 9b of the TVA Act.

 (d) Existing floating cabins may remain on the Tennessee River System provided they stay in compliance with the rules contained in this part and pay any necessary and reasonable fees levied by TVA to ensure compliance with TVA's regulations, in accordance with section 9b of the TVA Act.